 The implementation of the coordinator can be potentially very different from the description in Listing 3 given other DEVS simulation engines.
-However, all the implementations are to exhibit the division into calculation and distribution of processors outputs on the one hand, and execution of the transition on the other hand.
+However, all the implementations are to exhibit the division into a part of calculation and distribution of processors outputs on the one hand, and a part of execution of the transition on the other hand.
 Hence, the description in Listing 3 can guide the development of model adapters for coupled models of other simulation engines.